DormantLogician/equal-language-concept/doc/Abstraction.md

 Read or write to an input/output location, or a service's imports/exports.
-This structure acts like a category representing 'A', but category will either be initially read into, or written to a location after end of intersection based on whether it is a reader or writer.
+This structure acts like a category representing 'A', but category will either be initially read into, or written to a location after end of intersection based on whether it is a reader or writer respectively.

 Has a clause for an intersection that is executed when memory limit is reached for locations - may be omitted using a (') as last member of reader or writer.